Avoid Identity Theft Scams

 • Keep informed.
 Visit the Federal Trade Commission's website at http://www.consumer.gov/idtheft/ for more information.

-• Use a shredder to destroy papers containing your personal financial or confidential information, including statements, health insurance forms, credit card information, etc. Secure confidential documentation in your home so it's not easily obtained by unauthorized individuals.
+• Shred your documents that contain personal data: Many identity thieves still use traditional methods such as dumpster diving to steal consumers’ personal information.
+Use a shredder to destroy papers containing your personal financial or confidential information, including statements, health insurance forms, credit card information, etc. Secure confidential documentation in your home so it's not easily obtained by unauthorized individuals.

-• Retrieve a credit report at least once a year and review for accuracy.
+• Another way to monitor your credit report is by retrieving a credit report at least once a year and reviewing for accuracy.
 The Fair and Accurate Credit Transactions Act of 2003 provides a FREE credit report upon request every 12 months.
 This act's intention is to allow consumers to keep a close watch on their financial histories.
 You have the following options to access your report:

 • Online: www.annualcreditreport.com